MUSC Student Handbook

 Student Interprofessional Society

 An aspect of Creating Collaborative Care (C3) is the Student Interprofessional Society (SIPS).
 SIPS is a campus-wide student group dedicated to promoting the concept of interprofessional education on campus, out the community, and in practice after graduation.
-As future healthcare professionals, students at MUSC will be expected to collaborate successfully with a wide spectrum of people outside their specialty.
-This group was created to facilitate interaction between various disciplines throughout professional training.
+As future healthcare professionals, students at MUSC will be expected to collaborate successfully with a wide spectrum of people outside of their specialty.
+SIPS was created to facilitate interaction between various disciplines throughout professional training.
 Through such interaction, it is hoped to improve interprofessional collaboration and thus patient care and outcomes.
-SIPS coordinates a variety of service and social events designed to help students of all colleges at MUSC learn from, with, and about each other.
-Some of these events include health fairs, a mentoring program, and the CLARION competition in addition to our monthly meetings.
+SIPS coordinates a variety of service and social events designed to facilitate students of all colleges at MUSC learn from, with, and about each other.
+Events include health fairs, a mentoring program, and the CLARION competition in addition to our monthly meetings.

 Membership is open to all students.

-Please email Jacquelie Pratt at firstname.lastname@example.org for more information.
+Please email Katie McDevitt firstname.lastname@example.org for more information.